layer(target)

 Needs

-imports — from @maat-tools/collector-ts or any collector that provides imports
+dependsOn — from @maat-tools/collector-ts or any collector that provides dependency facts

 layer(target) builds a rule for enforcing import boundaries.
-Two modes are supported, auto-detected from the target string.
+Three modes are available: Pure, Controlled (allowlist), and Controlled (denylist). .build() is required to produce the rule.

 import { layer, Pure } from '@maat-tools/coupling-rules';